Hi, I'm

 Research

-Brain Health Screener
+Brain Health App

 MIT Mobile Technology Lab (2026)

 An app that uses consumer EEG and fNIRS wearables to make cognitive impairment screening more accessible.
+Work-in-progress.

 GD Fractals